 We understand what you have at stake.
-Whether you’re defending a claim or bringing one, the highly technical – and highly personal – nature of employment-related legal issues demands expertise and empathy in equal part, along with a passion for justice.
+Whether you’re defending or bringing a claim, the highly technical – and highly personal – nature of employment-related legal issues demands expertise and empathy in equal part, along with a passion for justice.

-The members of our Employment Law Practice fight with equal doggedness for those who have been mistreated by their employers, and for business owners threatened by specious litigation.
-Whether employer or employee, bullies are bullies, and nothing gives us greater satisfaction than putting them in their place.
+The members of our employment law practice fight with equal tenacity for those who have been mistreated by their employers, and for business owners threatened by specious litigation.
+Regardless of employer or employee status, bullies are bullies, and nothing gives us greater satisfaction than putting them in their place.

 For employers, we seek first to help you avoid litigation.
 When litigation is unavoidable, we’re ready to prosecute or defend your case to a successful conclusion.
 In all cases, we focus on helping you manage business risks to protect what you have built.